 A code environment including libraries with specific versions and environment variables

-In Dataiku, the model package is represented by a green diamond icon in the Flow.
+In Dataiku, a green diamond icon in the Flow represents the model package.

-The model package is not the same as a project bundle.
-A project bundle’s contents contains more than just the model package–it is a snapshot of the project’s metadata at the time of its creation.
+A model package is not the same as a project bundle.
+A project bundle contains metadata of a saved model (and other objects).
 To learn more, visit Bundle contents.